ngsFC/BayesQuest/README.md

-# 🧠 Bayesian Learning Lab: Regression & Networks
+# 🧠 BayesQuest: Regression & Networks

-Welcome to the **Bayesian Learning Lab**, an interactive Shiny app that teaches Bayesian statistics through simulation, visualization, and comparison with frequentist methods.
+Welcome to the **BayesQuest**, an interactive Shiny app that teaches Bayesian statistics through simulation, visualization, and comparison with frequentist methods.

 ---